Skip to Content

 Maine Temporary Assistance for Needy Families (TANF)

-In Maine, the aim of TANF is to provide temporary cash assistance to eligible low-income families with children while they work toward self-sufficiency.
+Maine TANF provides temporary cash assistance to eligible low-income families with children while they work toward self-sufficiency.

-Maine has a 60-month lifetime limit for receiving TANF, with some exceptions for the elderly, disabled persons, and children under age 18.
+Maine imposes a 60-month lifetime limit on receiving TANF benefits, with certain exceptions for older adults, people with disabilities, and children under age 18.

 How much TANF can I get in Maine?